tamilzh2018/kode-kloud-test/AWS/AWS.md

 **Q12: Attach Volume to EC2 Instance**

 > *Your database has outgrown its current volume.
 Attach a new 100 GiB GP3 volume to your existing EC2 instance and mount it properly.*
+An instance named datacenter-ec2 and a volume named datacenter-volume already exists in us-east-1 region.
+Attach the datacenter-volume volume to the datacenter-ec2 instance, make sure to set the device name to /dev/sdb while attaching the volume.

 **Q13: Create AMI from EC2 Instance**

 > *Before applying risky updates to your EC2 instance, create a backup.
 How would you create an AMI to preserve the instance state?*

+For this task, create an AMI from an existing EC2 instance named xfusion-ec2 with the following requirement:

+Name of the AMI should be xfusion-ec2-ami, make sure AMI is in available state.

 **Q14: Terminate EC2 Instance**